lab11/SensEye-2/readme.md

 ## Installation
 ### A note on operating systems
-My installation uses Windows for Libero and Linux for uCLinux compilation.
+This installation uses Windows for Libero and Linux for uCLinux compilation.
 Specifically, 64-bit Windows 8 and 32-bit Ubuntu 14.04 LTS.
 Other options may be
 successful